Fleckism/SecurityPlus/SecurityPlus/14B Indicators of Web Application Attacks.md

 ---
-tags: [Operations,section]
+tags: [,section]
 ---
 # EXAM OBJECTIVES COVERED

-1.3 Given a scenario, analyze potential indicators associated with application attacks
+1.3 Given a scenario, analyze potential #Indicators  associated with application attacks

 A web application exposes many interfaces to public networks.
 Attackers can exploit vulnerabilities in server software and in client browser security to perform injection and session hijacking attacks that compromise data confidentiality and integrity.
 Understanding how the vectors and vulnerabilities can be exploited by these attacks will help you to identify and remediate configuration weaknesses in your systems.
 # UNIFORM RESOURCE LOCATOR ANALYSIS